Willingway Hospital

-Willingway Hospital, located in Statesboro, Georgia, is a privately owned hospital which specializes in treating alcoholism and drug addiction.
-The treatment modality at Willingway Hospital is based on the principles of the twelve-step program, Alcoholics Anonymous.
+Willingway, located in Statesboro, Georgia, is a privately owned Substance Use Disorder facility which specializes in treating alcoholism and drug addiction.
+The treatment modality at Willingway is based on the principles of the twelve-step program, Alcoholics Anonymous.
 It is referred to by many as "The Betty Ford Center of the South."

 Programs

 Willingway offers the following levels of care: